ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A Client supporting the 'error' parameter (see {{Sections 4.1.2 and 8 of I-D.ietf-ace-key-groupcomm}}) and able to understand the specified error may use that information to determine what actions to take next.
 If it is included in the error response and supported by the Client, the 'error_description' parameter may provide additional context.
 In particular, the following guidelines apply.

 * In case of error 7, the Client should stop sending the request in question to the Group Manager.
-In this application profile, this error is relevant only for a signature verifiers, in case it tries to access resources related to a pairwise-only group.
+In this application profile, this error is relevant only for a signature verifier, in case it tries to access resources related to a pairwise-only group.

 * In case of error 8, the Client should stop sending the request in question to the Group Manager.